ivs-kuleuven/platosim3/docs/source/ScriptingInPython.md

 ### Managing your Python Path

-The Python functionality that is offered in PlatoSim3 can be found in the <code>python</code>.
+The Python functionality that is offered in PlatoSim3 can be found in the <code>/python</code> directory.
 Make sure to add this directory to your Python path, as follows:

 \code{.py}
 PYTHONPATH=$PYTHONPATH:<full path to the /Platosim3/python directory>